-- Look at /dev/lxvm on node2 to verify the change.
+- 3. Look at /dev/lxvm on node2 to verify the change.
 Each of the volumes listed in the volnames attribute should appear within the /dev/lxvm directory.
-(There may be additional volumes within the directory.) - 3.
+(There may be additional volumes within the directory.) - 4.
+On node2, unmount all of the filesystems for which a Filesystem primitive will be defined (in "Filesystem Resources" on page 67). - 5.
 Move the resource group containing the lxvm resource back to node1:

-- 4. Look at /dev/lxvm on node1 to verify the change as described in step 2. - 5.
+- 6. Look at /dev/lxvm on node1 to verify the change as described in step 3. - 7.
 Remove the resource location constraints generated by the administrative move commands executed above: